mochi-hpc-experiments/mochi-tests/perf-regression/bebop/README.spack.md

 ```
 git clone https://github.com/spack/spack.git
 cd spack
-# as of 2018-08-13, need to patch to bump libfabric to 1.6.1 so it will
-# build with Intel compiler
-patch -p0 < spack-libfabric-1.6.1.patch
 . share/spack/setup-env.sh
 # do not bootstrap; we will use existing lmod install on Bebop